expo/expo/docs/pages/guides/typescript.md

 You can now run `yarn tsc` or `npx tsc` to typecheck the project.

-## Preset
+## Base Config

 An Expo app's `tsconfig.json` should extend the `expo/tsconfig.base` by default.
 This sets the following default [compiler options][tsc-compileroptions] (which can be overwritten in your project's `tsconfig.json`):

 - [`jsx`][tsc-jsx]: -- `"react-native"`
   - Preserves JSX, and converts the extension `jsx` to `js`.
-This is because Metro bundler (default) is responsible for transforming the JSX.
+This is optimized for bundlers that transform the JSX internally (like Metro).
 - `allowJs`: -- `true`
   - Allow JavaScript files to be compiled.
 If you project requires more strictness, you can disable this.
 - `resolveJsonModule`: -- `true`